doanxuantruong747/doanxuantruong747/README.md

 ### Hi there 👋, I'm Truong

-### Hi!
-I'm Truong,
-I have been developing websites for a year.
+### I have been developing websites for a year.
 I am a dynamic learner, ready to learn beyond the topic and meet beyond the requirements.
 Hope to be a part of your team!